felixenchiparamban/Haskell-testat/README.md

 ### Step 8: getTimetableByIndex

-The function `getTimetableByIndex` returns the timetable at given index.
+The function `getTimetableByIndex` returns the timetable at the given index.

 ```hs
 *Main> step8 = getTimetableByIndex step5 step7